Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 - The space complexity of the above algorithm will be `O(N)`, which is required for sorting.
 Also, in the worst case, we have to insert all the jobs into the priority queue (when all jobs overlap) which will also take `O(N)` space.
 The overall space complexity of our algorithm is `O(N)`.
 ## 🌟 Employee Free Time (hard)
 https://leetcode.com/problems/employee-free-time/
-> For ‘K’ employees, we are given a list of intervals representing the working hours of each employee.
+> For `K` employees, we are given a list of intervals representing the working hours of each employee.
 Our goal is to find out if there is a <b>free interval that is common to all employees</b>.
 You can assume that each list of employee working hours is sorted on the start time.

 This problem follows the Merge Intervals pattern.
 Let’s take the an example:
 ````